 Now that we’ve created an account, we’re ready to create our Kubernetes targets.

-With the prep work out of the way, you can now add your Rancher managed Kubernetes clusters to Octopus Deploy.
+With the prep work complete, you can now add your Rancher managed Kubernetes clusters to Octopus Deploy.
 Adding the target is done in exactly the same way you would add any other Kubernetes target.

 - Click Infrastructure ➜ Deployment Targets.